mshaduli/leaseweb-ng/README.md

 This project was created as demo excercise for leaseweb only.

+# Install Dependencies

+Run `npm install` for installing deps

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:4444/`.
 The app will automatically reload if you change any of the source files.